 During board (PCB) testing, multiple components result from a large number of different emissivities which might cause deviations from measurement results.
-To address this issue, an integrated solution is provided by the IRBIS® 3 software to enable users to identify the emissivity of each single pixel.
+To address this issue, an integrated solution is provided by the IRBIS® 3 software to enable users to identify the emissivity of every single pixel.

 Thermography of a board

 The software IRBIS® 3 is compatible with InfraTec’s IR camera systems and ideally suited for applications in the field of electronics manufacturing.
-In addition to highest spatial resolutions, reaching up to megapixel range, InfraTec offers a wide range of interchangeable lenses.
+In addition to the highest spatial resolutions, reaching up to the megapixel range, InfraTec offers a wide range of interchangeable lenses.
 As a result, accurate measurement of the smallest details of electronic components from a short distance is possible with IR camera systems using close-up and microscopic lenses.

 Control of a circuit board